Body and Soul (The Thad Jones/Mel Lewis Orchestra album)

-Body and Soul, Live in Berlin is a big band jazz album recorded by the Thad Jones / Mel Lewis Jazz Orchestra, recorded in Berlin in October 1978 and released on the West Wind Jazz label.
+Body and Soul, Live in Berlin is a big band jazz album recorded by the Thad Jones/Mel Lewis Orchestra, recorded in Berlin in October 1978 and released on the West Wind Jazz label.
 West Wind also issued the two discs individually as The Orchestra (WW 2044) and Body and Soul (WW 2048).
 All tracks except "ABC Blues" are also included in the 2007 compilation album, Thad Jones Mel Lewis Orchestra In Europe.